stephencweiss/stephencharlesweiss.com/content/blog/2019-04-13/currying-an-introduction-with-function-declarations-and-expressions.md

 tags: ['javascript', 'functional programming', 'currying']
 ---

 For a long time, I hated seeing functions like this: `const someFn = a => b => a + b;`.
-I thought this was just “code golf” (the idea of reducing a function to its _shortest_ incarnation) without concern for how it would be received by the _reader_ of the code later.
+I thought this was just "code golf" (the idea of reducing a function to its _shortest_ incarnation) without concern for how it would be received by the _reader_ of the code later.

 This can definitely be true and I’m still generally opposed to golf for the sake of itself.
 But, what I missed was that writing functions in this way, that is - using currying, can actually be really helpful.